The Circle Game (song): Background

 In a concert at the Paris Theatre in London on October 29, 1970, Mitchell opened her performance of "The Circle Game" with this speech:

-Mitchell: "In 1965 I was up in Canada, and there was a friend of mine up there who had just left a rock'n'roll band (...) he had just newly turned 21, and that meant he was no longer allowed into his favourite haunt, which was kind of a teeny-bopper club and once you're over 21 you couldn't get back in there anymore; so he was really feeling terrible because his girlfriends and everybody that he wanted to hang out with, his band could still go there, you know, but it's one of the things that drove him to become a folk singer was that he couldn't play in this club anymore.
+In 1965 I was up in Canada, and there was a friend of mine up there who had just left a rock'n'roll band (...) he had just newly turned 21, and that meant he was no longer allowed into his favourite haunt, which was kind of a teeny-bopper club and once you're over 21 you couldn't get back in there anymore; so he was really feeling terrible because his girlfriends and everybody that he wanted to hang out with, his band could still go there, you know, but it's one of the things that drove him to become a folk singer was that he couldn't play in this club anymore.
 'Cause he was over the hill. (...)
-So he wrote this song that was called "Oh to live on sugar mountain" which was a lament for his lost youth. (...)
+So he wrote this song that was called "Oh to Live on Sugar Mountain" which was a lament for his lost youth. (...)
 And I thought, God, you know, if we get to 21 and there's nothing after that, that's a pretty bleak future, so I wrote a song for him, and for myself just to give me some hope.
-It's called 'The Circle Game.'"
+It's called "The Circle Game."

 Mitchell composed the song in 1966.
 That year, Mitchell performed songs at a Detroit nightclub where Tom Rush was headlining.
 Rush asked Mitchell to put some songs on tape for him, and she put "The Circle Game" at the end of the tape.
 Rush was quoted as saying, "As long as kids grow up, that tune will be relevant."

 Before Rush could release the song, it was recorded in 1967 by Ian & Sylvia for their album So Much for Dreaming and by Buffy Sainte-Marie for her album Fire & Fleet & Candlelight.
-Rush recorded the song as the title track of his 1968 album The Circle Game, which also featured the Mitchell compositions "Tin Angel" and "Urge for Going."
+Rush recorded the song as the title track of his 1968 album The Circle Game, which also featured the Mitchell compositions "Tin Angel" and "Urge for Going".

-Mitchell recorded the song for her 1970 album Ladies of the Canyon, with backing vocals by Crosby, Stills & Nash credited under the pseudonym "The Lookout Mountain United Downstairs Choir."
+Mitchell recorded the song for her 1970 album Ladies of the Canyon, with backing vocals by Crosby, Stills & Nash credited under the pseudonym "The Lookout Mountain United Downstairs Choir" also including Leni Ashmore of the early 1960s all girl folk band The Womenfolk on the song Circle Game.